 Program Director: Amy Watters, EdD, RHIA, FAHIMA

-The HIM graduate program is structured to facilitate the career advancement of practicing health information management professionals and to facilitate the growth of those committed to joining the health information discipline as new healthcare professionals.
-The program is offered in a distance learning format, with all courses conducted online.
+The HIM graduate program is offered in a distance learning format, with all courses conducted online.
+It is structured to facilitate the career advancement of practicing health information management professionals and to facilitate the growth of those committed to joining the health information discipline as new healthcare professionals.
 It emphasizes quality health care data and information as the foundation for organizational information and knowledge management systems.
 The curriculum is designed to prepare professionals to thrive in an information-driven healthcare environment.
 It prepares individuals for responsibilities in areas such as health care data resources administration, health care data privacy and security oversight, strategic and operational information resource planning, clinical data analysis, information systems development and implementation.

-St. Scholastica's Master of Science in Health Information Management program was the first in the nation to be approved by the American Health Information Management Association (AHIMA) in December 2001, and later accredited by CAHIIM, the Commission on Accreditation for Health Informatics and Information Management Education, in 2011.
-As a result, completion of the MS in HIM Program grants eligibility to take the Registered Health Information Administrator (RHIA) credentialing examination offered by AHIMA.
+The MS in HIM program was the first in the nation to be approved by the American Health Information Management Association (AHIMA) in December 2001, and later accredited by CAHIIM, the Commission on Accreditation for Health Informatics and Information Management Education, in 2011.
+As a result, completion of the program grants eligibility to take the Registered Health Information Administrator (RHIA) credentialing examination offered by AHIMA.

 Applicants must submit: